IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ![IMAGE](images/1-1-3/1-1-3_001-talking-to-rhino.png)
 >1.
 Grasshopper preview geometry.
-2. Rhino viewports.
+2. Rhino view-ports.
 3. Grasshopper Application window.

 ####1.1.3.1.
-VIEWPORT FEEDBACK
+VIEW-PORT FEEDBACK
-All geometry that is generated using the various Grasshopper components will show up (by default) in the Rhino viewport.
-This preview is just an Open GL approximation of the actual geometry, and as such you will not be able to select the geometry in the Rhino viewport (you must first bake it into the scene).
+All geometry generated using the Grasshopper components shows up in the Rhino view-port by default.
+This preview is just an Open GL approximation of the actual geometry.
+You will not be able to select the geometry in the Rhino view-port until you have “baked” it into the scene.
 You can turn the geometry preview on/off by right-clicking on a component and selecting the Preview toggle.
-The geometry in the viewport is color coded to provide visual feedback.
+The geometry in the view-port is color-coded to provide visual feedback.
 The image below outlines the default color scheme.

->Note: This is the default color scheme, which can be modified using the Document Preview Settings tool on the canvas toolbar.
+>Note: This is the default color scheme.
+You can edit it using the Document Preview Settings dialog.
+That dialog is accessible in Grasshopper through a button on the canvas toolbar.
+It also opens after invoking “Preview Settings...” on the “Display” menu.

 ![IMAGE](images/1-1-3/1-1-3_002-viewport-feedback.png)
 >1.
-Green geometry in the viewport belongs to a component which is currently selected.
+Green geometry in the view-port belongs to a component in the current selection.
-2. Red geometry in the viewport belongs to a component which is currently unselected.
+2. Red geometry in the view-port belongs to a component not in the current selection.
-3. Point geometry is drawn as a cross rather than a rectangle to distinguish it from other Rhino point objects.
+3. Points drawn as crosses belong to preview geometry rather than Rhino geometry.
+In contrast, geometric-points in Rhino appear as rectangles.
-4. Blue feedback means you are currently making a selection in the Rhino Viewport.
+4. Blue feedback delineates a selection underway in the Rhino view-port.

 ####1.1.3.2.
 LIVE WIRES
 Grasshopper is a dynamic environment.
-Changes that are made are live and their preview display is updated in the Rhino viewport.
+Changes made to input parameters are live and their preview displays update in the Rhino view-port as soon as possible.

 ![IMAGE](images/1-1-3/1-1-3_003-live-wires.png)

 ####1.1.3.3.
 GUMBALL WIDGET
-When storing geometry as internalized in a Grasshopper parameter, the gumball allows you to interface with that geometry in the Rhino viewport.
+When storing geometry as internalized in a Grasshopper parameter, the gumball allows you to interface with that geometry in the Rhino view-port.
 This updater is live and updates will occur as you manipulate the gumball.
-In contrast, geometry referenced from Rhino directly will continue to exist in the Rhino document and updates from Grasshopper will happen only after any changes occur (as opposed to during).
+If editing Rhino geometry without the gumball, Grasshopper will not update in this live mode.

 ![IMAGE](images/1-1-3/1-1-3_004-gumball.png)

 ####1.1.3.4.
 BAKING GEOMETRY
-In order to work with (select, edit, transform, etc.) geometry in Rhino that was created in Grasshopper, you must “bake” it.
-Baking instantiates new geometry into the Rhino document based on the current state of the Grasshopper graph.
-It will no longer be responsive to the changes in your definition.
+To work with (e.g. select, edit, transform, etc.) Grasshopper's preview from Rhino, you must “bake” it.
+Baking a Grasshopper preview object treats it as a mold from which a new Rhino object is cast.
+Baked geometry in the Rhino document ignores further changes in your Grasshopper definition.

 ![IMAGE](images/1-1-3/1-1-3_005-baking.png)
 >1.
 Bake by right-clicking a component and selecting Bake.
 2. A dialog will appear that allows you to select onto which Rhino layer the geometry will bake.
-3. Grouping your baked geometry is a convenient way to manage the instantiated Rhino geometry, particularly if you are creating many objects with Grasshopper.
+3. Grouping your baked geometry is a convenient way to manage the instantiated Rhino geometry, particularly if creating multiple objects with Grasshopper.

 ####1.1.3.5.
 UNITS & TOLERANCES